minprog/platforms/django/lectures/sql/index.md

 To actually make these changes, we must make migrations and migrate.
 We can then register the Passenger model in `admin.py` and visit the admin page to create some passengers!

-Now that we’ve added some passengers, let’s update our flight page so that it displays all passengers on a flight.
-We’ll first visit `views.py` and update our flight view to provide a list of passengers as context.
+Now that we've added some passengers, let's update our flight page so that it displays all passengers on a flight.
+We'll first visit `views.py` and update our flight view to provide a list of passengers as context.
 We access the list using the related name we defined earlier.

     def flight(request, flight_id):
         flight = Flight.objects.get(id=flight_id)